AmitHaina/horaa-tls/README.md

 # 🌌 Horaa TLS
 *State-of-the-art in-process browser fingerprint emulation and HTTP client for Python.*

-`horaa-tls` is a high-performance HTTP client designed to evade anti-bot security layers (such as Cloudflare Turnstile, Akamai, Imperva, and DataDome).
-By interfacing directly with a precompiled Go-based BoringSSL networking backend via a ctypes FFI wrapper, it maintains a footprint indistinguishable from a real web browser at both the TLS socket and HTTP/2 layer.
+`horaa-tls` is a high-performance HTTP client designed to spoof browser TLS and HTTP/2 characteristics.
+By interfacing directly with a precompiled Go-based BoringSSL networking backend via a ctypes FFI wrapper, it maintains a footprint indistinguishable from a real web browser to evade fingerprint-based anti-bot detection.

 ---